 Debt issuance costs are recognized as an expense in the period incurred as required by GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, and are reported as interest expense and included in the accompanying statement of revenues, expenses and changes in net position.
-Costs of issuance incurred were \$95,075 for the year ended June 30, 2020.
 Premiums on debt are amortized as a reduction to interest expense over the life of the related debt using the straight-line method, which approximates the effective interest method.
-The unamortized balance of premiums on debt was \$11,310,901 as of June 30, 2020.
-Discounts on debt are amortized as an increase to interest expense over the life of the related debt using the straight-line method, which approximates the effective interest using the straight-line method, which approximates the effect using the straight discounts on debt as of June 30, 2020.
+The unamortized balance of premiums on debt was \$9,650,328 as of June 30, 2021.
+Discounts on debt are amortized as an increase to interest expense over the life of the related debt using the straight-line method, which approximates the effective interest method.
+There were no unamortized discounts on debt as of June 30, 2021.

 Gains and losses on refunded debt are recorded as deferred inflows and outflows of resources, respectively, and amortized pursuant to GASB Statement No. 65.
 Gains on refunded debt are amortized as a reduction to interest expense over the shorter of the remaining life of the old debt or the life of the new debt using the straight-line method, which approximates the effective interest method.
 Deferred losses on refunded debt are amortized as an increase to interest expense over the life of the related refunding debt using the straight-line method, which approximates the effective interest method.
+The unamortized balance of the deferred gains on debt refundings was \$70,263 as of June 30, 2021.

-The unamortized balance of the deferred gains on debt refundings was \$130,491 as of June 30, 2020.
-The unamortized balance of the deferred losses on debt refundings was \$939,620 as of June 30, 2020.
+The unamortized balance of the deferred losses on debt refundings was \$1,068,015 as of June 30, 2021.